brucewlee/LAMA-Music-Genre-Dataset/readme.md

 I hope that this work can help in several Deep Learning, Machine Learning projects in *Music Genre Classification*.

 **Anyone is free to use/change/contribute to this Dataset.
-Please cite Bruce W. Lee and this Repo if you use this Dataset in your research/projects.**
+Please cite if you use this Dataset in your research/projects.**

 ## Getting Started
 > Some data couldn't be uploaded to GitHub because the file size was too large.
 Instead, I attached a Harvard Dataverse link below to retrieve the data.